 If a scheduler fails to bind, this is often silently ignored, as it is not always possible to verify valid logical processor identifiers.
-If an error is reported, it is reported to error_logger.
+If an error is reported, an error event is logged.
 To verify that the schedulers have bound as requested, call erlang:system_info(scheduler_bindings).